john852517791/nlp-imdb-textClassification/README.md

 ## data preparation

-run the first piece of code in the RCNN.ipynb
+run the first piece of code in the deeplearning/RCNN.ipynb

 ## traditional methods